 Community ownership and benefits

-The solar farm is owned by Gawcott Fields Community Solar Project, a professionally managed community interest company (CIC) that will be run for the benefit of the local community.
+The solar farm is owned by Gawcott Fields Community Solar Project, a professionally managed community interest company (CIC) that is governed by local volunteer directors and run for the benefit of the local community.

 The solar farm is earning income from the sale of electricity and a Feed-in Tariff.
-Surplus income generated by the Community Solar Farm (after operating and finance costs) will be used to provide funding for community organisations and projects in the local area.
-The project will generate around £20,000 per year for the first 15 years rising to £50,000 per year for years 16–20 (after the bank loan has been paid off) – a total of around £2 million over the 30 year life of the project.
+Surplus income generated by the Community Solar Farm (after operating and finance costs) is being used to provide funding for community organisations and projects in the local area.
+The project is expected to generate around £20,000 per year for the first 15 years rising to £50,000 per year for years 16–20 (after the bank loan has been paid off) and a total of around £2 million over the 30 year life of the project.